Isidro Barrada: Surrender

 On September 11, 1829, Barradas, cut off from supplies and with his troops weakened by disease, signed the Capitulation of Pueblo Viejo with Santa Anna and General Manuel Mier y Terán.
 Santa Anna was hailed as the savior of the Republic.
 This was the final consummation of Mexican independence.

 President Vicente Guerrero had sent Santa Anna to oppose the Spanish, and he also sent Vice-President General Anastasio Bustamante to Jalapa in reserve to oppose any other Spanish landing along the coast.
 Bustamante took that opportunity to lead his troops in revolt and overthrow Guerrero.

+Later life

+Defeated in the Battle of Tampico, Barrada traveled to New Orleans and then went to New York, from where he headed to Le Havre aboard the Packet boat Francisco I. He arrived in France on 2 February 1830, continued to Paris, and intended to travel to the Spanish Court from there.
+But in Paris, he learned that an order had been issued for him to be detained in Spain and transferred to Cuba, to be tried for treason.
+He therefore decided to remain in Paris.

+He never returned to Spain again, living in poverty in France.
+He had a son in 1831 and moved to Marseille where he died from disease in the Rue Glandeves 1, on 14 August 1835.